Coronavirus: Authorities report first death in Italy | DW | 21.02.2020

-An Italian man infected with coronavirus died on Friday, becoming the first European death from the deadly illness that spread across the globe.
+An Italian man infected with coronavirus died on Friday, becoming the first European death linked to the deadly illness that has spread across the globe.

-Earlier in the day, officials had ordered schools, public buildings, restaurants and coffee shops in ten towns in northern Italy to close after a cluster of 14 new COVID-19 cases emerged.
+Earlier in the day, officials had ordered schools, public buildings, restaurants and coffee shops in ten towns in northern Italy to close after a cluster of 15 other cases emerged.

 All cases were located in the Lombardy region, where a 38-year-old man fell ill with the virus after meeting someone who returned from China in late January.
 Five doctors and nurses and several patients were infected at the hospital in Codogno where he was treated.